olutobi1996/JavascriptGeneralKnowledge/README.md

 ## Questions & Answers
 - Starting with the questions and answers, i had a slight issue at the start with displaying the answers as during the start i had both the answer buttons i created in html and also there answers i had created in javascript, after putting the answers into the correct function i was able to over come this.
 -
-## Submit Button
+## Clear Score Function
-- I then also had issues with my submit button, i was able to display the submit button in the browser but it wouldnt work, I overcame this problem by instead of a submit button i used an event listner when the user clicked there answer along with display/block so that the user wasnt able to change there answer once chosen.
+- I then also had issues with my clear score button, i was able to display the clear score button in the browser but it wouldnt work, I overcame this problem by fixing the clear score function in my javascript.

-### Updated Quiz Game
+### Start Quiz Function
-- This new version of my quiz game has been updated newer version for the users, with a header element at the top of the page and below the header i have included a quiz game icon, below that we have the questions of the quiz with new questions.
-Below the questions we have an updated score with different color format and also a timer of 60seconds for the user to complete the quiz, with a message that pops up and alerts the user when time has ran out.
-To finish off at the bottom of the page there is my personal details within the footer element for any user who would like to get in contact and see my other work.
+- I also had some issues with start quiz function it wasnt doing anything and one point.
+I found out i hadnt been calling it in my correct function and used the advent listner so when the user would click it, there would be interactivity.

 ### Validator Testing